IDoCodingStuffs/python-doodles/freeform-log.md

 ### 6 PM
 Nah the loss decrease is way too slow.
 I need to add some spatial learning layer in addition, and do some sort of pooling at the head of it.

+### 7 PM
+It's even worse that way.
+Let me try adaptive pooling and remove the pooling from the head.
+So the temporal layer only gets some 512-dim vector, and then I can run the transformer layer on it plus the head.

+To speed up experiment speed, I will also use a tiny portion of the data to see if it can overfit.